-Of the major metropolitan areas surveyed in Texas, drivers in Dallas are paying the most on average per gallon at $2.61, while drivers in Amarillo are paying the least at $2.36 per gallon.
-The national average price for a gallon of regular unleaded is $2.65, which is one cent less than yesterday and two cents less than the price per gallon at this same time last week.
+COPPELL, Texas – The statewide gas price average in Texas is $2.43 for a gallon of regular unleaded fuel, according to the AAA Texas Weekend Gas Watch.
+That price is four cents less than on this day last week and is 20 cents less per gallon compared to this day last year.
+Of the major metropolitan areas surveyed in Texas, drivers in Midland and Odessa are paying the most on average at $2.60 while drivers in McAllen are paying the least at $2.26 per gallon.
+The national average price for a gallon of regular unleaded is $2.68, which is four cents less than this day last week and 19 cents less than the price per gallon at this same time last year.

 Prices up to date at press time using market prices posted at 3:41 a.m.
 Motorists can find current gas prices along their route with the free and revamped AAA App for iPhone, iPad and Android.
 The app can also be used to map a route and learn traffic conditions along that route, find discounts, locate parking, book a hotel and request and track AAA roadside assistance.
 Learn more atwww.AAA.com/mobile.

 To help members and non-members identify quality auto repair shops that can assist in the maintenance and repair of their vehicles, AAA offers the Approved Auto Repair program as a free public service.
 AAA-approved repair facilities meet and maintain high professional standards for training, equipment, cleanliness and customer service.
-Motorists can look for the Approved Auto Repair sign, at local auto repair facilities, or search for a nearby AAA-approved shop online atAAA.com/Repair.
+Motorists can look for the Approved Auto Repair sign at local auto repair facilities, or search for a nearby AAA-approved shop online atAAA.com/Repair.
 AAA Texas branch offices throughout the state can be found by visitingwww.AAA.com.
 Follow AAA Texas on Twitter: @AAATexas and Facebook:www.facebook.com/